soracom-labs/splus-camera-jupyternotebook-boilerplate/README.md

 # Jupyter Notebook Boilerplate Project for S+ Camera Basic

-This project enables to run Jupyer Notebook on S+ Camera Basic, which makes you interactive application development.
+This project enables to run Jupyter Notebook on S+ Camera Basic, which makes you interactive application development.

 ## Getting Started